pettpavlious/serpAPI_keyword_monitor/README.md

 ## About use

--The repo contains and .env varibale that stores the key of the API.
+- The repo contains and .env varibale that stores the key of the API.

--The repo contains a json_config.csv file in which the user can add the parameters and keywords that they want to monitor when the API makes a call.
+- The repo contains a json_config.csv file in which the user can add the parameters and keywords that they want to monitor when the API makes a call.

--The solution receives a dictionary containing the result of the search for a specific keyword (along with other parameters).
+- The solution receives a dictionary containing the result of the search for a specific keyword (along with other parameters).
 Then it searches for the URL of the website we are trying to monitor for and retains only that.

 ## Get started